Trump hits Russia, backs Israel in wide-ranging UN speech

 "You need strong borders and traditional energy sources if you're going to be great again," he told the world leaders.

-Trump, who has cast himself as a peacemaker in a bid to win the Nobel Peace Prize, complained that the United Nations did not support his efforts to end conflicts around the world.
+Trump, who has cast himself as a peacemaker in a bid to win the Nobel Peace Prize, complained that the UN did not support his efforts to end conflicts around the world.

 He twinned his complaint with personal grievances about the UN's infrastructure, saying he and first lady Melania Trump were briefly marooned on a UN escalator and that his teleprompter was not initially working.

-"These are the two things I got from the United Nations - a bad escalator and a bad teleprompter," Trump said, noting that Melania Trump nearly fell when the escalator stopped abruptly.
+"These are the two things I got from the UN - a bad escalator and a bad teleprompter," Trump said, noting that Melania Trump nearly fell when the escalator stopped abruptly.

 Since taking office again, Trump has upended US foreign policy, slashing foreign aid, imposing tariffs on friend and foe alike and cultivating warmer, if volatile, relations with Russia.